Waziup/learning-center-content/content/en/programs/train-the-trainer-program/units/1_hardware_communication/index.md

 - Basics of electronics for IoT
 - Advanced electronics for IoT

-Please do the exercice in the Basics of electronics.
+**Please do the exercice in the Basics of electronics and Advanced electronics.**
+****You need to take a photo of your prototype and upload it the corresponding Drive folder**.

 Don't forget to click "Mark topic done" when you have finished.

 ## Boards and sensors